The 2021 U.S. Open marks the third USGA championship for the South Course and the second time it will play host to the national championship.

-The San Diego region has cultivated many world-famous, award-winning athletes in a variety of different sports including baseball and golf is no exception.
+The San Diego region has cultivated many world-famous, award-winning athletes in a variety of different sports including baseball, football and basketball, and golf is no exception.

-World-famous, award-winning San Diego athletes in a variety of different sports include baseball star Ted Williams, football's Marcus Allen, track and field star Gail Devers, and basketball phenomenon Bill Walton.
+World-famous, award-winning athletes in a variety of different sports have called San Diego home, including baseball star Tony Gwynn, football's Junior Seau, track and field star Gail Devers, and basketball phenomenon Bill Walton.

 Billy Casper is the first San Diegan to win 3 majors.
 A two-time PGA player of the year (1966, 1970), he also has two U.S. Open wins (1959, 1966), one Masters win (1970), and one U.S. Senior Open win (1983).
 Casper was inducted into the World Golf Hall of Fame in 1978 with 51 PGA Tour wins and nine Senior Tour wins.